-Here’s how the loops follow each other if you started with the Left a-finger (the first loop that will be transferred, but not the first loop that will move to the other hand):
+Here’s how the loops have to follow each other if you put your first (lightest) loop on the Left a-finger (the first loop that you’ll transfer, but not the first loop that will go over to the other hand):

 Left a, b, Right d, c, a, b, Left d

+The left hand would be holding the two lightest loops and the very darkest loop!
 To me it seems easier to start the sequence with the loop that will be the first one to move over to the other hand—in this braid, one of the d-loops.
-That way, you can load all the loops of one hand before moving on to the loops of the other hand.
+That way, you can load all the loops of one hand before thinking about the loops of the other hand.

 Color / loop sequence for an 8-loop double braid—as taught on my blog (if you do the loop transfers in a different order than I teach, the loop order/ color order would be different, too):

 Followed by the same order of loops on the other hand:

 5th, 6th, 7th, and 8th: Rb, a, c, d (middle, index, ring, little finger).